 Entering the Nursing Field

-Through your education, you’ll start doing rounds at different medical settings.
+Through your education, you will start doing rounds at different medical settings.
 This will, at times, lead you to your employer.
 As you learn the ins-and-outs of the job, an employer may notice that you are doing well in school and even better in their setting and will keep an eye on you as you close in on your graduation.
 Most cities and states will require you to pass a certification process after you graduate, but that is the final step before you move into this career.
-At the end of each day, or night, you’ll be able to go home knowing that you made a significant difference in the lives of those in your community and you’ll be comfortable knowing a job will still be there for you when you wake up.
+At the end of each day, or night, you will be able to go home knowing that you made a significant difference in the lives of those in your community and you will be comfortable knowing a job will still be there for you when you wake up.
 There are few better careers to train for these days than the nursing field, and your ability to continue your education to become a NP or administrator is just icing on the cake.

 Earning a Degree Online

 Once enrolled you will log into an online campus, or ecampus, and find links to each of your classes.
 Here you will find plenty of tools to help you as you study as well as a schedule of due dates to let you know when assignments need to be turned in.
-As long as those assignments are turned in by the due date you decide when you study for them and how to prepare.
+As long as those assignments are turned in by the due date, you decide when you study for them and how to prepare.
 This frees up your schedule so that you can attend college without having to turn your world upside down.
-Get on the phone, or online, with a few colleges of your choice and get started on one of the best career paths available today.
+Get on the phone, or go online, and speak with a few colleges of your choice and get started on one of the best career paths available today.